ministryofjustice/opg-data-deputy-reporting/README.md

 go run getcreds.go) and paste the outputs into appropriate section of your GUI API testing tools (like postman) to test the endpoints that way.

+### Unit tests

+Unit tests can be run by creating a `virtual env` (see below for some instructions), installing the test requirements and running `python -m pytest lambda_functions` from the root directory.

+You may also need to update your `PYTHONPATH` env var to point to the root of the repo.

 ### 'Integration' Tests

 These tests send a payload to a real url, be careful where you point things if you're going to run these.